SQream/sqream_docs/reference/blue_console.rst

    * - Command
      - Description
    * - ``Ctrl-d``, ``exit;``
-     - Exit the SQL Shell
+     - Exit console and back to the CLI
    * - ``^c``
      - Abort a statement or query